mharen/mharen.github.io/_posts/2011/2011-11-08-jim-pony-taxi-who-sounds-lot-like.md

 "The new bypass I wanted to use is much quicker and smoother," he mumbled to no one in particular.

-After a&nbsp;stressful&nbsp;maneuver down the old path, Jim had completed the trip.
+After a stressful maneuver down the old path, Jim had completed the trip.
 His customer thanked him and went on his way.
 While refreshing himself at a local gathering place of other like-minded ponies, Jim struck up a conversation with a pleasant man.

 "I need to get up to Point A quick," the man said.